-A) A pre-school age child attending a specialist provision as a result of a Statement of Special Educational Needs/EHCP or for a Special Education Needs assessment maybe entitled to free transport if required.

-Arrangements for the transport provision should be addressed when the final Statement of Special Educational Needs/EHCP is confirmed.
+- A) A pre-school age child attending a specialist provision as a result of an EHCP or for a Special Education Needs assessment maybe entitled to free transport if required. - Arrangements for the transport provision should be addressed when the final EHCP is confirmed.
 The transport needs of children being assessed should be arranged at the point of agreement to the placement at the specialist provision.
-A pro forma setting out the child's transport needs would then be completed at the school, and forwarded to Commissioning and Investment.

-B) A child of nursery age that is attending a Child Care Nursery may be provided with assistance at the discretion of the social work team at Parental Engagement and Support Team.
+A pro forma setting out the child's transport needs would then be completed at the school, and forwarded to Commissioning and Investment. - B) A child of nursery age that is attending a Child Care Nursery may be provided with assistance at the discretion of the social work team at Parental Engagement and Support Team.
 Any requests for transport assistance should be made directly to the social worker who will pursue the request.